ayowilfred95/Task-Management-System/README.md

-Here's a **structured and professional README** layout for your Task Management System.
-I’ve cleaned up formatting, removed redundancies, and organized the content into well-scoped sections with a table of contents for easier navigation.

----

 # 📝 Task Management System

 A web application that enables users and admins to efficiently create, manage, assign, and track tasks.
 This document includes setup instructions, API documentation, workflows, and design decisions.